On complexity of propositional Linear-time Temporal Logic with finitely many variables: Complexity of satisfiability and model-checking for finite-variable fragments

 \section{Complexity of satisfiability and model-checking for finite-variable fragments}

-It is well-known that both model-checking and satisfiability for {\bf LTL} are PSPACE-complete~\cite{SislaClarke85} if we consider arbitrary formulas.
-In this section, we consider the complexity of both problems for finite-variable fragments of {\bf LTL}.

-We begin by noting that, for the variable-free fragment, both problems are polynomially decidable.
-Indeed, it is easy to check that every variable-free {\bf LTL} formula is equivalent to either $\bottom$ or $\top$ (for example, ${\top} \until {\top}$ is equivalent to $\top$ and ${\top} \until {\bottom}$ is equivalent to $\bottom$).
-Thus, to check for satisfiability of a variable-free formula $\vp$, all we need to do is to recursively replace each subformula of $\vp$ by either $\bottom$ or $\top$, which is linear is the size of $\vp$.
-Likewise for model-checking.
+In this section, we show how the original construction used in ~\cite{SislaClarke85} to establish PSPACE-hardness of model-checking and satisfiability for {\bf LTL} with an arbitrary number of propositional variables can be modified to prove that model-checking and satisfiability for the single-variable fragments of {\bf LTL} are PSPACE-hard, too.
+Before doing so, we briefly note that, for the variable-free fragment, both problems are polynomially decidable.
+Indeed, it is easy to check that every variable-free {\bf LTL} formula is equivalent to either $\bottom$ or $\top$ (for example, ${\top} \until {\top}$ is equivalent to $\top$ and ${\top} \until {\bottom}$ is equivalent to $\bottom$); thus, to check for satisfiability of a variable-free formula $\vp$, all we need to do is to recursively replace each subformula of $\vp$ by either $\bottom$ or $\top$, which is linear in the size of $\vp$; likewise for model-checking.

-We next show that both model checking and satisfiability for the single-variable fragment of {\bf LTL} is PSPACE-complete.
-As the upper bound immediately follows from the results in~\cite{SislaClarke85}, we only need to prove PSPACE-hardness of both problems.
-This is done by appropriately modifying the construction from~\cite{SislaClarke85}, where an arbitrary problem ``$x \in A?$'' solvable by polynomially-space bounded (deterministic) Turing machines is reduced to model-checking for {\bf LTL}.
+We recall that in~\cite{SislaClarke85} an arbitrary problem ``$x \in A?$'' solvable by polynomially-space bounded (deterministic) Turing machines is reduced to model-checking for {\bf LTL}.
 (The authors of~\cite{SislaClarke85} then reduce the model-checking problem for {\bf LTL} to the satisfiability problem for {\bf LTL}.)
-We modify the construction from~\cite{SislaClarke85} so that we simultaneously reduce the problem ``$x \in A?$'' to both model checking and satisfiability for {\bf LTL} using formulas containing only one variable.
+We show how one can modify the construction from~\cite{SislaClarke85} to simultaneously reduce the problem ``$x \in A?$'' to both model checking and satisfiability for {\bf LTL} using formulas containing only one variable.
+Since we are describing a modification of a well-known construction, we will be rather brief.
+As we go along, we point out the main differences of our construction from that in~\cite{SislaClarke85}.